EnFlexIT/AgentWorkbench/getting-started.md

 * [Export your agent bundle / Plugin](/01_getting-started/export-an-agent-bundle.md) into the workbench's project directory and start Agent.Workbench again.
 Open the above defined workbench project and have a look at the tabs \[Resources\] and \[Agents\], where you will find your exported bundle and your first agent.

-* Define a setup and start your single agent application.
+* Define a setup and start your single-agent application.